nexus-point/tech-test-node-shippit/README.md

 It is done in Node.js / TypeScript / SequeliZe.

+The coding test is for backend and full stack engineers.

+Due to time constaints and other interviews, I didn't have time to do everything I could think of.

 # Problem Description

 Our problem is set on the planet of Lengaburu, the distant galaxy of Tara B. Our protagonists are King Arthur, Queen Margaret and their family.

 King Arthur is the emperor of Lengaburu and has been ruling the planet for the last 350 years (they have long lives in Lengaburu!).
 Let’s write some code to get to know the family.
-The coding problem is for backend and full stack engineers.
-It tests the object oriented fundamentals.

 ![ape family tree](family-tree.PNG)